edster/2007scapePingTester/README.md

-# 2007scapePingTester
+# Test server pings for oldschool runescape
-Test server pings for oldschool runescape
+Please create a pull request for changes or fixes.

 Options:

 	Threashold [int]:     Acceptable ping, anything above this will be red.
   	Free Worlds [y/n]:    Do you want to see free worlds?
   	Member Worlds ['y/n]: Do you want to see member worlds?

 This tester is created in PowerShell.
 You will need to be able to execute PowerShell scripts to use it.